Find and identify the origin of a Windows 11 crash

 Use Task Manager

-Here's how to use Task Manager to diagnose a Windows crash:
+Here's how to use Task Manager to diagnose a crash Windows :

-• To continue, use the "Performanceto monitor system resources such as memory, CPU, and disk.
+• To continue, use the “ Performance » to monitor system resources such as memory, CPU and disk.
 If you notice abnormally high usage of these resources, it could indicate a process that is causing crashes.

-• Using the tab "Process", you can see all the running processes and their resource usage.
-If you notice a process that is abnormally using a lot of resources, it could indicate that it is the cause of the crashes.
+• Using the “ Process", you can see all the running processes and their resource usage.
+If you notice a process that is unusually using a lot of resources, this could indicate that it is the cause of the crashes.

-• To identify which apps are causing crashes, use the "Applications", you can see the running applications and their status (responding or not responding).
-If an application is not responding, it may indicate that it is causing a crash.
+• To identify applications that are causing crashes, use the “ Applications", you can see the running applications and their status (response or not respond).
+If an app is unresponsive, it may indicate that it is causing a crash.

 • Finally, to troubleshoot crash-related issues, you can use the information obtained from Task Manager to identify the processes or applications that are causing problems, and take appropriate action to close them or uninstall them.